abd-ul-rafay/example/README.md

 # Example

-## A dummy project to test routed react app on github pages
+## A dummy project to test Routed React app on github pages

 Lets see if it work ;)